 The Award consists of:

-- Cash prize of $10,000 to one recipient each year plus transportation and lodging, in full, to the ACS National Convention in Washington to accept the Award in person
+- A cash prize of $10,000 to one recipient each year plus transportation and lodging, in full, to the ACS National Convention in Washington, DC to accept the Award in person

 - An award of $2500 will be given to a finalist if the judges choose one